wulms/bidsconvertr_rtd/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to BIDSconvertR's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**BIDSconvertR** is an R package for DICOM to BIDS conversion.

+It uses dcm2niix by Chris Rorden and covers the whole workflow from DICOM over NIfTI to BIDS.

+IT has a minimal use of terminal interaction and supports GUI's for sequence mapping and visual QC of the data.

 It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.